Batch predictions

 • prediction_status

-Refer to the documentation for BatchPredictionJob.score for the full range of available options.
+Refer to the documentation for BatchPredictionJob.score to see the full range of available options.

 To submit a working Batch Prediction job, you must supply a variety of elements to the datarobot.models.BatchPredictionJob.score() request payload depending on what type of prediction is required.
 Additionally, you must consider the type of intake and output adapters used for a given job.